 Babes Wodumo’s immense success has proven that Mampintsha is indeed a force to reckon with when it comes to managing a record label and artist management.
 He still runs the West Ink label successfully.

 Mampintsha Released His First Solo Album At Age 38

 Apart from managing artists and handling his record label and working with the artists signed to it, Mampintsha also continued to make his own music.
 In 2018, when he was about 36 years old, he released an EP titled The Gentle Don EP.
 The EP made waves around South Africa as fans had missed Mampintsha making his own music apart from managing others.

 However, he did not release his debut solo album until he was about 38 years old in 2020.
-He titled the album Bhut’Madlisa and the project had 13 tracks on it.
-When he released the album, Mampintsha said that ever since the Big Nuz group disbanded, he had always wanted to continue making music and drop an album but he had to concentrate on managing other artists first.
+He titled the album Bhut’Madlisa, and the project had 13 tracks on it.
+When he released the album, Mampintsha said that ever since the Big Nuz group disbanded, he had always wanted to continue making music and drop an album.
+Still, he had to concentrate on managing other artists first.
 He explained that he was, however, happy to have finally released his album and that fans should expect more.

 List Of Mampintsha’s Albums

 In the course of his career, Mampintsha has released a total of 7 albums.
 Six of those albums were released with the Big Nuz group, and one was released as a solo artist.
 He has also released an EP.

 As a group member of Big Nuz, he made the following albums.

 - 2nd Round Knockout was released in 2008